subquery/documentation/docs/subquery_network/node_operators/setup/faq.md

 docker rm query_qmyr8xqgaxucxmp query_qmszpq9f4u1gerv
 ```

-## Can I connect my Docker node to an externally hosted database
+## Connect my Docker node to an externally hosted database

 Not currently, but this is on our roadmap and we will try to incorporate it soon.